Tell us a little about yourselves, what you do for work and fun?

-I really enjoyed our first look; it was so nice to have that special moment and spend some time together before the ceremony.
+I really enjoyed our first look; it was so lovely to have that special moment and spend some time together before the ceremony.

 A: Yeah, I agree!
 It was a bit stressful getting ready.
 I had time pressure because I had the three bridesmaids, two flower girls, and a page boy as well as Mum to get ready.
 I couldn’t wait to see Mel.
 I got to see the love of my life in her beautiful dress.
 She looked amazing.
 It’s a bit cliche to say, but it was touching to have my nieces and our bridesmaids there to witness such a special moment.

 A: Once the ceremony was done, the day went so quickly.
-It was just such a happy and joyous day.
-We didn’t have any major issues.
-Everything went off without a hitch.
+It was just such a happy and joyous day, with no major issues, and everything went off without a hitch.

 We can’t recommend our photographer and videographer enough!
 They were relaxed and easy-going.
 We felt comfortable and enjoyed every moment because it felt natural and not forced like we have seen happen at friends’ weddings.

 DWH Preferred Vendor

 H&MU Hair by Renee Pearce, Hair by Brittany, Skye Isabella Creative, Jess Marie Artistry

 Lighting | Sound Hire A to Z Wedding Services

 Page Boy Outfits Suitlab